 12. Walk away.
 If you can’t find a fare that works for you, walk away, clear your browser, and start over again another day.
 Remember those airline algorithms change by the minute so if you don’t find the fare you’re looking for, look again later and you might be surprised.

 Remember, it’s not necessarily quick or easy but I promise you if you follow these steps, you’ll be able to find better fares.
-I would love to know if any of these strategies work for you.
+I would love to know if any of these strategies work for you and if you have secrets for finding cheap flights.
 Happy travels!